wayfinderio/intro-to-fp/_docs/3-guts-of-fp/partial-application.md

 ### Exercise

-Take the `map` function you wrote earlier and convert it into curried form.
+Write the `String.split` function in curried form.
+Then take the `map` function you wrote earlier and convert it into curried form.
 Since it has two arguments you'll be getting back a function after supplying the first argument.
 Remember to use two sets of parentheses.

 {% highlight javascript %}
-  const result = map(thingToDo)(arrayToDoItOn);
+  const result = map(String.split)(['test-123', 'hi-there', 'nothingToSplitHere']);
 {% endhighlight %}

 > It is very common to forget to split up arguments into separate parentheses.
 If you are getting mysterious errors about undefined values this may be the issue.